Loading Data into Iris

 This opens the desktop interface with icons that launch the various tools used by the application, as well as a link to this on-line help documentation.

 All of the windows launched by Iris will be confined within this desktop.
 Each window can be iconified and its icon will stay in the Iris desktop itself, so that it will not take up space in your applications bar.

 The Iris desktop takes on the same look and feel as your native desktop, and the behaviour is consistent with your native environment.
 For example, on Mac OS X, iconified windows appear as miniatures at the bottom-center of the desktop, while on Linux, they could be draggable buttons placed on the bottom-left of the desktop.

 The SED Builder desktop can itself be resized, maximized and iconified in your native desktop.

-You are provided with three options for loading data: from a local file or remote URL file location, searching NED for SED data associated with the entered target name, and from SAMP-enabled applications.
+You are provided with three options for loading data: browsing for a file on your local disk, entering a URL file location, or searching NED for SED data associated with the entered target name.

 A SED data file stored on your local disk or at a URL address may be uploaded into the Iris main display simply by starting the application and selecting the Load File icon on the Iris desktop.